alexmodrono/typst-pandoc/README.md

 * **`make all`** (the default):

-  1. Regenerates `output/sample-book.typ` from all Markdown under `contents/`.
+  1. Generates `output/sample-book.typ` from all Markdown under `contents/`.
   2. Compiles that Typst source into `output/sample-book.pdf`.
   3. Generates `output/sample-book.epub` from the same `.md` files.